Equity and Advocacy

 Who We Are

-The purpose of this committee is to explore and utilize research and practices for integration of equity and advocacy.
+The purpose of this committee is to explore and utilize research and practices that advocate for justice, diversity, equity and inclusion (JEDI) principles.
 The committee addresses and supports the Hunter College School of Education’s commitment to diversity as expressed in its Vision Statement and Conceptual Framework.
-The committee is driven to create a school climate that is inclusive and responsive to the assets of all learners with a wide range of backgrounds, cultures, languages, gender and sexuality identifications, abilities, and prior knowledge and lived experiences.
+The committee is driven to create a school climate that is inclusive and responsive to the assets of all learners with a wide range of backgrounds, cultures, languages, genders, sexualities, abilities, and prior knowledge and lived experiences.
 As such this committee plans and creates institutional structures and educational experiences for our Hunter communities and stakeholders so as to deconstruct and dismantle bias and stereotypes in order to build and foster more inclusive environments both within our Hunter College School of Education and with our community partners.

 The committee facilitates two events series each semester and brings in a notable scholar whose research is based in culturally responsive education practices.
 Events are open to all students, faculty, staff and community members.

 Critical Cafe Conversation Series

 - Open to students, faculty, staff and community members.

 - Discuss issues of justice, equity, diversity, inclusion, and advocacy as they impact our teaching and learning in diverse urban schools.

 - Connect as a community to collaborate and meet other educators and community members dedicated to addressing these issues.

 - Transform our educational settings to create culturally sustaining educational environments where students lived experiences are accounted for and where students feel represented and included.